-React Native tends to lose its domination in the mobile area which is probably caused by the latest release of Flutter - another multiplatform UI framework by Google.
+React Native is losing its dominance in the mobile area, which is probably caused by the latest release of Flutter - another multiplatform UI framework by Google.
 The future of both is still unknown, although it seems the hype for Flutter has already started.

 Is there a place for Kotlin Multiplatform then?

 It seems so.
-It turns out it could be a great technology to be integrated into the mobile apps along with Flutter.
-That’s because Flutter allows separating the UI layer from the business logic effectively and Kotlin Multiplatform provides an exceptionally good way of the business logic code sharing among multiple platforms.
+It turns out that it could be a great technology to be integrated into the mobile apps along with Flutter.
+That’s because Flutter allows separating the UI layer from the business logic effectively, and Kotlin Multiplatform provides an exceptionally good way to share business logic code between multiple platforms.

-Are we going to develop multiplatform apps for the mobile and web platforms at the same time? it seems there is going to be such an option available.
-Developing apps with Kotlin Multiplatform and Flutter would require the use of two languages - Kotlin and Dart, however, from the developer perspective both languages are friendly.
-Although there are already the basic Kotlin Multiplatform libraries available like SQLDelight database, Ktor REST API client or Kissme - secure key-value storage, the Kotlin Multiplatform adoption will highly depend on the development of the new ones.
+Are we going to be able to develop multiplatform apps for the mobile and web platforms at the same time?
+It seems there is going to be such an option available.
+Developing apps with Kotlin Multiplatform and Flutter would require the use of two languages - Kotlin and Dart.
+However, from the developer perspective, both languages are friendly.
+Although there are already basic Kotlin Multiplatform libraries available like the SQLDelight database, the Ktor REST API client or Kissme, a secure key-value storage solution, the adoption rate of Kotlin Multiplatform will highly depend on the development of new ones.

-Is it the end of React Native?
+Is this the end of React Native?
 Probably not.
 As a mature technology, it will still be great choice for iOS and Android apps - especially for rapid MVP development and fast prototyping.
-However, it seems it is going to be an interesting year and the new multiplatform development standard is just around the corner.
-Stay tuned and let’s see what this year comes with!
+However, it seems that it is going to be an interesting year and a new multiplatform development standard is just around the corner.
+Stay tuned and let’s see what this year brings!